Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Introduction

 In this paper, we study decentralized online Riemannian optimization over (potentially) positively curved manifolds, going beyond Hadamard manifolds.
 Specifically, we consider a network of $n$ agents collaboratively minimizing a global objective, $f_t(\cdot) = \frac{1}{n} \sum_{i=1}^n f_{i,t}(\cdot)$ at time $t$.
 Each agent $i$ only has access to its local objective function $f_{i,t}$ and can communicate with its neighbors.
 Our goal is to minimize the static regret under both full gradient feedback (as defined in \eqref{eq:regret_full}) and two-point bandit feedback (as defined in \eqref{eq:regret_ban}) settings.
 We assume that all decision variables and the comparator point $x^*$ (in regret definition) lie in a geodesically convex subset $\mansubset$ of a Riemannian manifold $\man$.
 Furthermore, we assume that the local objective functions $f_{i,t}: \mansubset \to \mathbb{R}$ are geodesically convex.
 The studied problem is far from trivial due to the following technical challenges:

 {\it (i) Decentralized Challenge:} In the finite-time analysis of all decentralized optimization algorithms, a fundamental step is to establish the linear variance reduction of a consensus step that averages local variables to align them towards the global objective.
 This property is well understood in the Euclidean space due to its linearity.
 However, direct extension of these results to curved Riemannian spaces is non-trivial due to their non-convexity.
-To mitigate this, many existing works either rely on the linearity of an ambient space by assuming an embedded submanifold \cite{chen2023local,deng2023decentralized,sarlette2009consensus}, or consider the idealized scenario of perfect communication, in which the local and global consensus objectives coincide \cite{kraisler2023distributed,tron2012riemannian}.
+To mitigate this, many existing works either rely on the linearity of an ambient space by assuming an embedded submanifold \cite{chen2023local,deng2023decentralized,sarlette2009consensus}, or consider a specific scenario that all neighbors are equally weighted \cite{kraisler2023distributed,tron2012riemannian}.
 Also, the recent work of \cite{chen2024decentralized} introduces a fully decentralized and intrinsically defined consensus algorithm, establishing the linear variance reduction on Hadamard manifolds.
 Nonetheless, extending their analysis to more general (non-Hadamard) settings introduces network-dependent conditions for linear convergence, due to the added complexities of the positive curvature and the loss of global convexity.
 Consequently, achieving linear convergence for the consensus step on general manifolds remains a {\it significant and non-trivial open problem}.

 {\it (ii) Online Challenge:} The curved geometry of Riemannian manifolds introduces substantial complexities in online optimization.
 The first challenge concerns set-related operations: projections onto geodesically convex sets are no longer guaranteed to be nonexpansive, which necessitates a careful treatment of the resulting error terms in the regret analysis.
 The second challenge arises in the construction of gradient estimators for the bandit feedback setting.
 For example, the estimator proposed in \cite{wang2023online} assumes symmetric manifolds and requires computationally expensive calculations of surface area and volume.
 This motivates the need for practical, computationally efficient gradient estimators that avoid such overhead by smoothing techniques \cite{li2023stochastic,li2023zeroth}.
 However, their adoption in online setting requires {\it novel geodesic subconvexity analysis} of the smoothed objectives.